 An actor, a martial artist, a gun-crazy high school student, and their tank are transported from earth to a world of elves and magic.
-However, the spell to return them home was botched resulting in fragments of the spell being magicly imprinted onto their skin.
-Their solution: run around looking for elves and stripping them whereever they find them.
+However, the spell to return them home was botched resulting in fragments of the spell being magically imprinted onto their skin.
+Their solution: run around looking for elves and stripping them wherever they find them.

 The decision to watch Those Who Hunt Elves was made during my viewing of the brilliant but intense Monster.
 After a 74-episode psychological drama/thriller laden with emotional extremes, I needed contrast.
 Those Who Hunt Elves definitely provided it.

 The premise is simple and silly: three total strangers from modern-day Japan are accidentally summoned to a fairly standard fantasy world populated by elves and the like.
 An attempt to send them home goes awry and the relevant spell is split into five pieces and imprinted upon the bodies of randomly selected elves across the land.
 So the three Japanese visitors - one famous actress, one gun-obsessed tomboy and one martial artist - set off in their...er...tank...to find the spell fragments in the only way they can think of: by stripping every elf they come across.